 Hair: Hair shall be clean, of its natural color, and well groomed.
 Hair should be no longer than the top of the shirt collar and bangs should not be lower than the eyebrows.
+Any hairstyle that is deemed disruptive to the learning environment is subject to review and decision at the discretion of the school administration.

 - Make-up is not permitted.

-- One watch is acceptable. (smart watches are not permitted)
+- Watches of any kind are not permitted

 - Religious medals may be worn.

 - No piercings are allowed.

-Assumption School Approved Uniforms & Vendors 2024-2025
+Assumption School Approved Uniforms & Vendors 2025-2026